scotmaxw/DMJN328/installing_course_packages.md

 It can take a few minutes to install all these packages, so I'd like you to take a stab at doing that over the weekend, so we can be prepared for class on Monday.
 Here is how you do it.

 If you look inside the course folder that we cloned to your computer from your repository, you should see a file `install_script.R` and `install_script_with_plots.R`.
-Here is a screenshot from my own course folder; yours shoud look identical.
+Here is a screenshot from my own course folder; yours shoud look very similar to this.

 ![](https://raw.githubusercontent.com/sjkiss/DMJN328/master/images/image4.png)